Iamsdt/ThemeLibrary/README.md

 ### Getting Started
 Very easy to provide option to user to change theme on their choice.
 This library has already some prebuilt theme.
 So if you want to provide more option it's very easy.
-On the other hand you can customize as your requirement.
+On the other hand you can customize according to your requirement.

 See some screenshot </br>